 Adoption Counselors must have knowledge of the dogs and/or cats available for adoption.
 They must also be comfortable providing great customer service and enjoy helping new adopter’s find a dog/cat that is a good fit for their family.
 This can be done in the shelter and/or at offsite adoption events.

-- Assisting adopters in moving dogs to and from kennels to get acquainted with rooms.
+- Assisting adopters in moving dogs to and from kennels to get acquainted rooms

 - Enjoy working with the public and have good customer service skills.

 - Be 13 years of age or older.

 - Hands on shelter training

 Volunteer commits to a minimum of four hours per month.